1.1. About the festival:

 3.1.
 Requested materials:

 The applicant is requested to either submit an online preview link or send a DVD / Blu-ray screener of the film.
+It is possible to fill in an entry form for a film still in production without including a preview link which can be sent to the festival upon agreement with the CPH:DOX Programme Department.
 Please indicate in the entry form if the submission is a rough cut or a work in progress.
 Please note that DVDs / Blu-rays will not be returned.

 Att.
 Programme Dept.